Maiden Stone

 Photo: Greg Stringham, CC BY-SA 2.0.

 Balquhain Castle is a ruined tower house in Aberdeenshire, Scotland.
-It was the stronghold of the Leslies of Balquhain.
-The castle is located 4 kilometres west of Inverurie, and is protected as a scheduled monument.
+It served as the stronghold of the Leslies of Balquhain.
+The castle is located 4 kilometres to the west of Inverurie, and is protected as a scheduled monument.
 Balquhain Castle is situated 2 miles east of Maiden Stone.

 Places in the Area